jason-glassbrook/web25.u2.s1.sprint-challenge--applied-javascript/README.md

 1. What is the DOM?

+    > The DOM is the "document object model" of an HTML/XML document: it's an object that represents (models) a document.
+Any language in which it's implemented (not just JavaScript) can interact with it to get and set data in the document.

 2. What is an event?

+    > An event is ... an event.
+It's usually some form of user interaction that code can respond to.
+In JavaScript, you can attach "event listeners" to elements in the DOM that respond when a user interacts with those elements.
+For example, if a user clicks on an element, the event listener triggers a function that may respond to that click.

 3. What is an event listener?

+    > An "event listener" is some fancy code that that operates in the background and "listens" for "events", such as user interaction with an element of a document.
+When an event listener "hears" an event that it was designed to "hear", it triggers some code that responds.

 4. Why would we convert a NodeList into an Array?

+    > We might convert a `NodeList` into an `Array` if we wanted to use array functions on it, like `.map()`, `.filter()`, or `.reduce()`. `NodeList` objects are only "array-like", so they only have `.forEach()` available for iteration.

 5. What is a component?

+    > A "component" is reusable code that creates an HTML element (or a tree of them).
+Using components lets you programmatically generate parts or all of a document (e.g. website or webapp), ideally based on data you have or will get from somewhere.

 ### Git Set up